Women, Don’t Go on Diets but Focus on Making Healthier Food Choices Instead!

 Work in increments in order to stick to a new habit and create change.
 It takes about 67 days for a new habit to take root!

 And for substantial change you need support.

 Ask a friend to do it with you.
 Or seek help from an expert.

-I offer a FREE 45 min Weight Breakthrough Consultation to help you.
+I offer a FREE 45 min Ayurvedic Clarity Call to help you make that first step.
 Here’s the link.